 What lawful bases of processing should I use?

-How do we comply with subject access requests under GDPR?
+How do we comply with subject access requests under UK GDPR?

 You should always choose the lawful basis that most closely reflects the true nature of your relationship with the individual and the purpose of the processing.
 If consent is difficult, this is often because another lawful basis is more appropriate, so you should consider the alternatives.

-It’s your responsibility to identify a lawful basis for processing under the GDPR.
+It’s your responsibility to identify a lawful basis for processing under the UK GDPR.

 You are also likely to need consent under ePrivacy laws for many marketing calls, texts and emails.
 These rules are currently found in the Privacy and Electronic Communications Regulations 2003 (PECR).
 For more about PECR please see our Guide to PECR.